greenpeace-cee/at.greenpeace.donutapp/README.md

   `['{donutapp_campaign_id}' => '{civicrm_campaign_id}']`.
 * Via the `campaign_id` parameter passed to the `import` API

+Webshop Order Types used when processing donations can be specified either by:

+* Using the `donutapp_order_type_map` setting, which maps membership type names to order type names.
+Example: `{"Special_Membership_Type":"Special_Order_Type","default":"Fallback Order Type"}`
+* Using a `order_type` field in the Donation payload, e.g. if the order type selection should be part of the donation form

 ## Known Issues

 * Only recurring donations are supported